 AP Chemistry has several strong contenders for the best test prep book and review guides which we’ve ranked for you above.
 Continue on for detailed information on each one!

 Pros: Comprehensive review guide with exam tips, practice tests, and access to online content.

 Cons: Answer key explanations are sparse in some cases.

 Best For: Practice problems and review after a solid grasp of the material has been attained.

 Our Rating: 5 / 5

-Princeton Review typically places high on our lists of Best AP review guides.
-This book is a valuable resource for any student preparing for the AP Chemistry Exam.
+Princeton Review typically places high on our lists of AP test review book guides.
+This prep book is a valuable resource for any student preparing for the AP Chemistry Exam.
 Key features include:

 - 2 full length practice tests.

 - Up to date information on current year tests.

 - Practice drills at the end of each chapter.